-- ENC's premature mortality rate has decreased by 3% since 1999.
-However, this trend is diverging from both RNC and NC, which have decreased 8% and 7% respectively since 1999. - The age-adjusted premature mortality trend for ENC continues to decrease but at a slower decline than RNC, NC, and US.
-ENC remains 20% greater than RNC in 2008. - The non-White male rates of premature mortality are significantly higher than other demographic groups but also have the greatest rate of decrease (slope of trend).
-White females have the lowest rate of premature mortality. - The non-White rate remains 57% greater than the White rate but is decreasing at a rate of 17% in the 10-year trend compared to 4% for the White 10-year trend. - The 10-year trend for racial disparity shows a 31% decrease in a reliable trend.
+- ENC's premature mortality rate has decreased by 4% since 1999.
+However, this trend is diverging from both RNC and NC, which have both decreased by 9% since 1999. - The age-adjusted premature mortality trend for ENC continues to decrease.
+The rate of decrease is slower than RNC and NC but surpasses the US.
+ENC remains 20% greater than RNC in 2009. - The non-White male rates of premature mortality are significantly higher than other demographic groups but also have the greatest rate of decrease (slope of trend).
+White females have the lowest rate of premature mortality. - The non-White rate remains 53% greater than the White rate but is decreasing at a rate of 20% in the 10-year trend compared to 3% for the White 10-year trend. - The 10-year trend for racial disparity shows a 38% decrease in a reliable trend.